 One Big Benefit: It May Make Your Face Look Younger

 Collagen is a protein found in connective tissue that helps make your skin firm, full and smooth.
 But as you age, your collagen levels drop off, according to the AAD, causing lines and sagging.

 The good news: You can partly reverse that process by getting your cardio on.
 "Fibroblasts are cells that produce collagen," Dr. Johnson says.
 "When you exercise, fibroblast activity increases, generating more collagen."
 Hello, bouncy, dewy skin.

 And the benefits don't stop there.
 As you grow older, your top layer of skin becomes thicker, rougher, and drier.
 At the same time, the deeper skin layers thin by about 6.4 percent each decade, leading to drooping and wrinkles — particularly in the face, neck, chest, hands and forearms, according to a February 2013 review in the journal Advances in Wound Care.

-Consider exercise your anti-aging elixir: Research featured in the journals Aging Cell in August 2015 and Frontiers in Physiology in May 2019 revealed that working out can make your face look up to 25 years younger.
+Consider exercise your anti-aging elixir: Research featured in the journals Aging Cell in August 2015 revealed that working out can make your face look years younger.

 "Exercise stimulates substances called myokines — specifically interleukin-15, which increases the thickness of the deeper layers of the skin and decreases the thickness of the outer layers," Dr. Jaliman says.
 The result?
 A smoother, brighter, more baby-faced complexion.
 Yes, please!